AnishChhetry/File_Sync_Service/README.md

 go run cmd/main.go
 ```

-The server instantiates a local `FileSystemProvider`, watches `./local_data` and `./remote_data`, and exposes HTTP/WebSocket APIs on port `8080`.
+The server instantiates a local `FileSystemProvider`, watches `./local_data` and `./remote_data`, and exposes HTTP/WebSocket APIs on port `8080` via Gin.

-To experiment with an alternate backend, implement the `storage.StorageProvider` interface (build state map, read/write streams, metadata, deletes, ensure directory, path) and wire it into `engine.NewSyncEngine`.
+To experiment with an alternate backend, implement the `storage.StorageProvider` interface (build state map, read/write streams, metadata, deletes, ensure directory, path helpers) and wire it into `engine.NewSyncEngine`.
+Both `./local_data` and `./remote_data` are simply the default filesystem roots; you can replace either or both with custom providers (e.g., S3, GCS, in-memory) without changing the higher layers.

 ### Frontend
 ```bash